mingyuanzhou/SiD/README.md

 ### Acknowledgements

-We extend our gratitude to the authors of the **EDM paper** for sharing their code, which served as the foundational framework for developing SiD.
-The repository can be found here: [NVlabs/edm](https://github.com/NVlabs/edm).
+We extend our gratitude to the authors of the **EDM paper** and **EDM2 paper**for sharing their code, which served as the foundational frameworks for developing SiDA.
+The EDM repository can be found here: [NVlabs/edm](https://github.com/NVlabs/edm).
+The EDM2 repository can be found here: [NVlabs/edm2](https://github.com/NVlabs/edm2).

-Additionally, we are thankful to the authors of the **Diff Instruct paper** for making their code available.
-Their contributions have been instrumental in integrating the evaluation pipeline into our training iterations.
-Their repository is accessible here: [pkulwj1994/diff_instruct](https://github.com/pkulwj1994/diff_instruct).

 ### Code Contributions
 - **Mingyuan Zhou**: Led the project and wrote the majority of the code.
-- **Huangjie Zheng, Zhendong Wang, Hai Huang**: Worked closely with Mingyuan Zhou, co-developing essential components and writing various subfunctions.
+- **Huangjie Zheng, Yi Gu, Zhendong Wang, Hai Huang**: Worked with Mingyuan Zhou to develop subfunctions and verify the code and results.

 ## Contributing to the Project